dineshsikarwar59/Spring-boot-learnings/spring-boot-questions.md

 - **Session** – A new bean instance is created for each HTTP session.
 - **Application** – A single bean instance is created for the entire ServletContext (application-wide scope).

+## 13. Difference between PUT and PATCH?

+**Answer:** Both PUT and PATCH are HTTP methods used for updating resources in REST APIs, but they differ in how much data they update.

+PUT:
+- Updates entire object
+- Idempotent

+PATCH:
+- Partial update
+- Only modified fields

+**Interview Answer (Short)**

+PUT is used to fully update a resource and replaces the entire object, while PATCH is used for partial updates where only specific fields are modified.
+PUT requires the full request body, whereas PATCH only needs the fields that need to be updated.

+## 14. What is @Transactional?

+**Answer:** @Transactional is a Spring annotation used to define transaction management at the method or class level.
+It ensures that a set of database operations are executed within a single transaction, providing ACID properties (Atomicity, Consistency, Isolation, Durability).

+**How it works:** When a method is marked with @Transactional:
+1. Spring starts a transaction before method execution
+2. All database operations inside the method are part of that transaction
+3. If the method completes successfully → transaction is committed
+4. If an exception occurs → transaction is rolled back

+**Key Features**
+- Ensures data consistency
+- Supports rollback on runtime exceptions
+- Can be applied at method or class level
+- Integrates with Spring AOP (Aspect-Oriented Programming)

+**Important Attributes**

+     @Transactional(
+     propagation = Propagation.REQUIRED,
+     isolation = Isolation.READ_COMMITTED,
+     rollbackFor = Exception.class
+     )
+     public void saveEmployee(Employee emp) {
+        employeeRepository.save(emp);
+        salaryRepository.save(emp.getSalary());
+     }

+- Propagation → How transactions behave across methods
+- Isolation → Controls visibility of data changes
+- Rollback rules → Defines when rollback should occur

+**Interview Answer (Short)**

+**@Transactional** in Spring is used to manage database transactions.
+It ensures that all operations within a method are executed in a single transaction, and either all succeed (commit) or all fail (rollback).
+It helps maintain data consistency and supports ACID properties.